uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_max.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::max function is used to compute max values arrays (max value for each dataset's dimension).
+The oneapi::mkl::stats::max function is used to compute a max values arrays (max value for each dataset's dimension).

 :ref:`onemkl_stats_max` supports the following precisions for data: